Smart Door Lock with RFID Using Arduino

 SEO FAQs

 RFID stands for Radio Frequency Identification.
-It is used in Arduino projects to identify cards or tags wirelessly.
+It allows wireless identification using RFID cards or tags in Arduino projects.

 Can I use RFID for home security?

-Yes, RFID is widely used in smart home security systems for secure door access control.
+Yes, RFID systems are widely used in smart home security, office access control, and electronic door locks.

-Yes, you can store multiple RFID card UIDs in the Arduino code and allow access for different users.
+Yes, you can store multiple RFID card UIDs in the Arduino code for multi-user access control.